ilchen/cryptopals/index.md

 paper.
 GCM is the most popular standard for authenticated encryption and is used in TLS 1.2 and higher.
 To aid efficient fast implementations of GCM Intel even added [a special new instruction PCLMULQDQ](https://software.intel.com/sites/default/files/managed/72/cc/clmul-wp-rev-2.02-2014-04-20.pdf), which makes it easy to implement GCM's GHASH hash function.
 Of the different modes of authenticated encryption not encumbered by patents and certified by NIST, GCM is the fastest.
 It is faster than CCM and EAX.
-Moreover, with the help of Intel's PCLMULDQ instruction for GHASH, it can be implemented with less code than would otherwise be required.
+Moreover, with the help of Intel's PCLMULQDQ instruction for GHASH, it can be implemented with less code than would otherwise be required.
 All of these are the main reasons for GCM's popularity.